Research

 Current UW CTC studies include:

-A-TREAT – This study compares the incidences of bleeding and thrombosis and the transfusion requirements in patients randomized to receive TXA or a placebo for hypo-proliferative thrombocytopenia secondary to primary marrow disorders, chemotherapy, immunotherapy, radiation, and/or hematopoietic stem cell transplant.
+A-TREAT – This study compared the incidences of bleeding and thrombosis and the transfusion requirements in patients randomized to receive tranexamic acid (TXA) or a placebo for hypo-proliferative thrombocytopenia secondary to primary marrow disorders, chemotherapy, immunotherapy, radiation, and/or hematopoietic stem cell transplant.

 Highlighted Publications